Today's Articles

 He loves summertime and warm weather in general.
 He has lectured, conducted workshops, read poetry, and exhibited at over 250 national conferences and universities, including the Verbal Arts Centre in Derry, Northern Ireland; Santiago, Cuba; University of California at Berkeley; Notre Dame; Louisiana State University at Alexandria; University of Washington; Virginia Tech; Radford University; and Appalachian State University.

-Married with four children, he is a founding member of the Affrilachian Poets.
+Married with four children, Walker is a founding member of the Affrilachian Poets.
 He is the editor of "Eclipsing a Nappy New Millennium" and authorizes three poetry collections: "Black Box."
-He is an Al Smith Fellowship recipient, Walker's poems have been converted into a stage production by the University of Kentucky Theatre department and widely anthologized in numerous collections.
+He is an Al Smith Fellowship recipient.
+The University of Kentucky Theatre department converted Walker's poems into a stage production and widely anthologized them in numerous collections.

 Walker is also a contributing writer and columnist for Ace Weekly.
 He has appeared on television in PBS’s GED Connection Series: "Writing: Getting Ideas on Paper," A Performance at the Governor’s Mansion, and "Living the Story: The Civil Rights Movement in Kentucky."
 He contributed to Writing Our Stories: An Anti-Violence Creative Writing Program Curriculum Guide developed by the Alabama Writer’s Forum and the Alabama Department of Youth Services.
 He co-produced a video documentary, "Coal Black Voices: the History of the Affrilachian Poets," which received the 2002-2003 Jesse Stuart Award.